 What Fish Are Compatible With Bala Sharks?

 Because Bala Sharks are relatively peaceful, they can be safely housed with a wide range of other species.
-Gourami, Larger Tetra species, Rainbow Fish, Rasbora, and Angelfish are all good options, but many other types of fish can be considered.
+Gourami, Larger Tetra species, Rainbow Fish, Rasbora, and Angelfish are all good community aquarium options, but many other types of fish can be considered.
+They also get along very well with other Bala Sharks.

 Bala Sharks tend to be very active, so they can stress out fish that are more sedate if they are not given room to get away from the Bala Shark or hide.
 Because Bala Sharks are predatory, they should not be kept with any fish that is small enough for them to eat.
 Bala Sharks also enjoy eating snails, so it is not a good idea to try to keep decorative nails with your Bala Shark.